Emma Smith (scholar): Life and career

 Smith published This Is Shakespeare in 2019.
 The book was published as a guide to Shakespeare's plays.
 It extends from her lectures for Oxford undergraduates, which were also used as the basis for her Approaching Shakespeare podcast, where she discusses 20 of Shakespeare's plays in chronological order.
 She says she wanted the book "to give a sense of Shakespeare's range across his career" but also "to keep the individual chapters self-contained, so that you could read one before going to the theatre."
 This is Shakespeare was well-received and "catapulted [Smith's] name into literary renown"; Smith said the response was "exciting and unexpected".

 She was shortlisted for the 2023 Wolfson History Prize for Portable Magic, which she described as "a book about books, rather than words".
-In 2024 she was made an Honorary Bencher at Middle Temple and included in Ribbons, a public sculpture in Leeds celebrating inspirational women.
+In 2024 she was made an Honorary Bencher at Middle Temple.
 In September 2024 Smith joined the board of the Royal Shakespeare Company, having been named an Associate Scholar of the RSC in 2021.
+Her name is one of those featured on the sculpture Ribbons, unveiled in 2024.

 In June 2025, Smith was elected to an honorary fellowship at her alma mater, Somerville College, Oxford.

 Broadcasting

 Smith has made numerous appearances as an expert commentator on the BBC Radio 4 discussion programme In Our Time.
-Episodes featuring Smith include: Marlowe (2005); Shakespeare's Plantagenet histories (2018); Macbeth (2020); Shakespeare's sonnets (2021); Romeo and Juliet (2022); Twelfth Night (2023); and Thomas Middleton (2025).
+Episodes featuring Smith include: Marlowe (2005); Shakespeare's Plantagenet histories (2018); Macbeth (2020); Shakespeare's sonnets (2021); Romeo and Juliet (2022); Twelfth Night (2023); Thomas Middleton (2025); and Henry IV, Part 1 (2026).
 In August 2024 she also appeared on the Radio 4 series Great Lives discussing Marlowe with director Julien Temple.